 The ABCs of Medicare

-- Medicare provides health insurance to nearly 50 million Americans
+- Medicare provides health insurance to 44 million Americans.

-- There are 8 supplement plans, called “Medigap” plans, which cover Medicare’s “gaps” in coverage
+- There are 8 supplement plans, called “Medigap” plans, that cover Medicare’s “gaps” in coverage.

 What Is Medicare Part C?

-Medicare Part C is another name for the Medicare Advantage Plan.
+Medicare Part C is another name for Medicare Advantage Plans.
 It is a private insurance program that allows independent health insurance companies to offer Medicare Part A and Part B in contract with the federal Medicare program.

 The private plans must be Medicare-approved, and must offer Medicare Advantage benefits equal to the benefits provided by Medicare Part A coverage and Medicare Part B coverage.